 Strategy

-Fractional CMO vs Full-Time CMO: Which Does Your Stage-A SaaS Actually Need?
+Fractional CMO vs Full-Time CMO: Which Does Your Series A SaaS Actually Need?

 Most Series A founders default to hiring a full-time CMO.
-But at £150k+ per year, that's often the most expensive mistake you can make.
+At £150k+ per year, that's often the most expensive mistake available.
 Here's how to decide.

 Hilal